java-wanted/jupik/02-syntax/SYNTAX.md

     - Print the space and comma between the names of months.

     - Print the dot after the name of the last months.

+An other other issue:

+    - Create an array of a few arbitrary integer numbers.

+    - Print out elements of the array in the reverse order.